-With Baby now almost three, it’s a great time to begin thinking about bedtimes and whether or not anything should change with her upcoming birthday.
+With Baby now almost three, it’s a great time to begin thinking about bedtimes and whether or not anything should change with his upcoming birthday.
 In order to determine a workable bedtime, it’s important to look first at how much sleep a three-year-old needs.

 According to guidelines issued by the American Academy of Sleep Medicine – and supported by the American Academy of Pediatrics – children between the ages of three and five need 10 to 13 hours of sleep a day – and this includes naps.